paulio11/P4-Squigl-Twitter-Clone/README.md

 #### Post Page

-- Each post has it's own page, this can be accessed by click the post timestamp or permalink in the footer.
+- Each post has its own page, this can be accessed by clicking the post timestamp or permalink in the footer.
 - On the post page a user can read and post their own replies.
 - The date of the post is represented in a few ways.
     - If the post is less than a minute old it shows as "Now".